Gradient in Civil Engineering with complete details and practical uses in road design. Easy explanation for students and site engineers.

 - If a vertical curve is not provided, the vehicle may jump or have visibility problems.

-Use of Gradient in Railway and Canal
+Use in Railway and Canal

 - Gradient is very important not only in roads but also in railways and canals.